What and Who is PADI? Why PADI?

 PADI began in 1966 by John Cronin and Ralph Erickson after they felt a need to allow everyone to have to opportunity to enjoy scuba diving.
 They also saw a need to introduce professionalism into the scuba diving.

-PADI now boasts over 135,000 professional scuba diving instructors and divemasters.
-These instructors and divemasters are employed by over 6000 scuba diving dive centres and resorts.
+They now boasts over 170,000 professional scuba diving instructors and divemasters.
+These instructors and divemasters are employed by over 6600 scuba diving dive centres and resorts.

 PADI has offices based in over 170 different countries which makes it possible to experience scuba diving almost anywhere in the world.

 PADI strives to be the world’s leading and most respected organization for recreational scuba diving.
-PADI has a commitment to excellence both in its products and services.
+They have a commitment to excellence both in its products and services.

-In 2014 PADI certified it’s 22 millionth diver and is run away leader in scuba diving training and the world most popular choice to learn to scuba dive.
+In 2019 they certified it’s 27 millionth diver and is run away leader in scuba diving training and the world most popular choice to learn to scuba dive.

 Anyone from the age of 10 can learn to scuba dive and if you are medically fit to dive there is no maximum age.
 Scuba divers have been known to continue into their 80’s.